-A water bath canner is a large container designed explicitly for the canning process.
+A No products found. canner is a large container designed explicitly for the canning process.
 The large pot comes with a canning rack, which stabilizes your cans during the cooking process.

 Also, because the canning rack prevents the glass jars from sitting on the bottom of the water bath, it prevents them from cracking.

 You use a No products found. before you seal the cans.
 To prevent bacterial infection within the jar, you must ensure the removal of any air bubbles that may lurk around the ingredients.
 You use the bubble popper to complete this process.

 However, you may also use a cocktail stick or a wooden skewer to remove any trapped air.